GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

     * The most recent date that the satellite passed over the waterbody.

-    * The date attributes were updated.
+    * The date when attributes were updated.

     * The date that polygons of waterbody boundaries were created.